Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 ACADIA

-In c1693, at Plaisance, Newfoundland, then part of greater Acadia, Jean Lamoureux dit Rochefort, born in Rochefort, France, in c1664, married Marie-Madeleine, daughter of Abraham Pichot.
-Jean was a fisherman and served as a major of the Plaisance militia before moving to Louisbourg on Île Royale, today's Cape Breton Island, where his family resided from c1715 to the mid-1720s.
-According to the many censuses taken at Louisbourg during those years, Marie-Madeleine died before 1719, and Jean, who never remarried, became a prominent fisherman/merchant with many boats and helpers.
+In c1693, at Plaisance, Newfoundland, then part of greater Acadia, Jean Lamoureux dit Rochefort, born in Rochefort, France, in c1664, married Marie-Madeleine, daughter of Abraham Pichot and Madeleine Aubert.
+Jean was a fisherman and served as a major of the Plaisance militia before being compelled by the Treaty of Utrecht to move from British-controlled Newfoundland to French-controlled Île Royale, today's Cape Breton Island, in October 1714.
+He and his family remained on Île Royale until the mid-1720s.
+According to the many censuses taken at Louisbourg during those years, Marie-Madeleine died before 1719, and Jean, who did not remarry, became a prominent fisherman/merchant with many boats and helpers.
 In 1726, he was counted at L'Indienne on Île Royale with one domestic servant, 36 sailors and fishermen in his employ, 6 chaloups, and a bateau ou goélette en pêche, which in that day was a respectable-sized fishing vessel.
-By 1734, he and his children had moved again, this time to Havre-St.-Pierre on Île St.-Jean, today's Prince Edward Island.
-Jean dit Rochefort died at St.-Pierre-du-Nord, Île St.-John, in September 1739, age 75.
-During their life together, he and Marie-Madeleine had five children, four daughters and a son, all of whom survived childhood, married, and created families of their own:
+By 1728, he and his children had moved again, this time to Pointe-de-l'Est on Île St.-Jean, today's Prince Edward Island.
+By 1734, they had moved to Havre-St.-Pierre on the north side of the island.
+Jean dit Rochefort died there in September 1739, age 75.
+During their life together, he and Marie-Madeleine had five children, four daughters and a son, all but one of whom survived childhood and created families of their own.
+Three of Jean dit Rochefort's daughters married into the Morin dit Langevin, Dutraque, and Baudoin Le Cluzeau families either at Plaisance or on Île Royale.

-Son Jean-Baptiste dit Rochefort, born at Plaisance in c1704, married Marie-Claire, daughter of Jean Potier, at Saint-Pierre-du-Nord in July 1740, soon after his father died.
-Jean-Baptiste and Marie-Claire had at least five children, including four sons, all born on Île St.-Jean: Jean-Baptiste, fils, born in May 1741, Louis in October 1742, Francois in c1750, and Martin in November 1753.
+Son Jean-Baptiste dit Rochefort, born at Plaisance in c1704, married Marie-Claire, daughter of Acadians Jean Potier and Marie-Madeleine Chiasson, at Saint-Pierre-du-Nord in July 1740, soon after his father died.
+Jean-Baptiste and Marie-Claire had at least five children, four sons and a daughter, all born on Île St.-Jean: Jean-Baptiste, fils in May 1741, Louis in October 1742, Marie-Judith in July 1744, François in c1750, and Martin in November 1753.

 ~